Sanyam8055/100-Days-of-ML/README.md

 ## Day 6 (30-03-20) : Keras Implementation of Custom Layer
 - Custom layer with lecum_uniform and selu activation
 - Specifically for SNN
+- Uses recursive loss to evaluate loss that going through the layer.
 ## Day 7 (31-03-20) : Custom model for cifar10
 - Model achieves an accuracy of 83 percent under 50 epochs without using dense layers.